What Makes a Truck or Trailer a “Moving Van”?

-A properly sized attic adds cube and gives the public the proper visual of a “Moving Van”.
-When the truck arrives on moving day, customers will know they did not hire a freight company to move them.
+A properly sized attic adds cube and gives the public the proper visual of a "Moving Van".
+When the public sees your moving van, they will know you are not a simple freight company.
 Ask yourself, will the attic be built at the proper height to allow the body to be mounted as low as possible, while still achieving the maximum cube?
 Will it look correct on the chassis I have chosen?
 Does the attic have full cargo control?
 What is the maximum weight capacity of the attic?
-It does no good to have the cube if you can’t use it without damaging your body or chassis.
+It does no good to have the cube if you can't use it without damaging your body or chassis.

 General Body Construction

-The most common “ugly surprise” people get when they buy a traditional freight van instead of a moving van, is they have no way to carry a standard movers ramp.
-A standard fiberglass or aluminum ramp is 12 feet long x 30 inches wide with at least a 1500 lb capacity.
-Many people prefer longer, wider, or even split auto loader type ramps.
+The most common "ugly surprise" people get when they buy a traditional freight van instead of a moving van, is they have no way to carry a standard movers ramp.
+A standard fiberglass or aluminum ramp is 12' long x 30" wide with at least a 1500 lb capacity.
+Many people prefer wider, or even split auto loader type ramps.
 A pull out ramp from the rear is generally the worst possible solution for a mover.
-This forces the body manufacturer to mount the body as much as 6 inches higher off the ground than necessary.
+This forces the body manufacturer to mount the body as much as 6" higher off the ground than necessary.
 These slide out ramps are too narrow, do not have sufficient capacity and they usually cannot be used from a side door.
-Kentucky integrates racks into the body, using skirting or metal boxes to keep them as clean and dry as practical.
+Kentucky integrates racks into the body, using skirting keep them as clean and dry as practical.

 Skirting on a moving van adds value in several ways.
 Ongoing studies have proven that skirting adds to the aero-dynamics of a vehicle and reduces fuel consumption.
 The skirts help hide and protect ramps and tailgate components.
 They also give that finished moving van look, the general public recognizes as the difference between a "Moving Van" and a freight truck.
 And while on the subject of the look of a moving van…while your truck is a commercial work vehicle and will not have the fit and finish of a fine luxury car (even though it costs more), it should be crafted with the thought in mind that it is your mobile billboard, and as such, should present an image of professional pride and workmanship.